shaikhkhushi-01/Fashion-AI-search/README.md

 - Robustness reports
 - Ranking model results
 - Reproducibility manifests
+- Research figures

 These artifacts are intended to make experiments inspectable and reproducible.

 ## Conclusion

-Fashion AI Discovery demonstrates a complete experimental retrieval pipeline that combines semantic search, lexical retrieval, attribute matching, candidate fusion, ranking and personalization.
+Fashion AI Discovery demonstrates an end-to-end experimental retrieval pipeline combining semantic search, lexical retrieval, attribute matching, candidate fusion, ranking, personalization and explainability.

-On the current curated benchmark, hybrid retrieval achieves strong ranking performance and shows evidence of improvement over semantic and keyword baselines.
+The latest benchmark shows that hybrid retrieval provides complementary behavior to semantic retrieval and improves NDCG@5 relative to semantic-only retrieval.

+However, lexical and category-based retrieval remain stronger baselines on the current curated dataset, and local weight tuning did not improve held-out performance.

-However, the results also demonstrate that lexical retrieval remains highly competitive.
-The current evidence therefore supports the hybrid approach as a promising research direction rather than establishing universal superiority.
+The current evidence therefore supports hybrid retrieval as a promising research direction rather than establishing universal superiority.

-The next research stage is to scale the evaluation to larger datasets and human-judged benchmarks while studying multimodal retrieval, personalization and stronger ranking models.
+The next research stage is to evaluate the approach on larger datasets with human relevance judgments while investigating stronger embedding models, multimodal retrieval, personalization and improved ranking methods.

 ## Technology Stack